-Letters of recommendation are NOT required for your application; however, you may send letters either via email to email@example.com or via fax 708.524.6032 or via regular mail to Post Bacc Pre Medical Studies, Attn Admissions, 7900 W. Division St., River Forest, IL 60305
+I would like to send in letters of recommendation to be considered with my application.
+Where do I send them?
+How about transcripts?
+Letters of recommendation are NOT required for your application, please do not send them.
+Transcripts can be sent directly from the institution either email firstname.lastname@example.org or via regular mail to Post-Bacc Pre Medical Studies, Attn Admissions, 7900 West Division St., River Forest, IL 60305

+Will I get a letter of recommendation for medical school from a committee?
 You can always ask individual professors to write you individual letters at their discretion.
 In addition, most students request a Committee Letter.
 For this letter, you will ask several professors to contribute to the letter and we compose it, using relevant excerpts, and send it along.
 The committee letter is very personalized and thorough.
 There is a system for requesting the letters, having them written, monitoring the progress, and sending them to the medical schools.
 All of this information is available to current students.

+Do you have spring enrollment?
+Are there summer classes?
+We have both fall and spring enrollment; due dates for these applications are on the main webpage.
 In terms of summer courses, we have a few options available (research, preceptorship, varying basic math and English courses) however most of the courses will be taken in fall and spring semesters.

-We maintain an enrollment of approximately 110 students.
+How many students are in the program?
+What is your success rate?
+We maintain an enrollment of approximately 80 students.
 In terms of "success rate"; we have an 85+% rate of matriculation into medical and dental schools.
-If you also consider those students who matriculate into specialized masters programs and high level research and/or clinical positions, are success rate is over 90%.
+If you also consider those students who matriculate into specialized master's programs and high level research and/or clinical positions, are success rate is over 95%.
 These statistics are for students who complete the program as advised.

-No. We have strong working relationships with many medical schools but we do not have any guarantees in terms of interviewing or acceptance.
+Does Dominican have any linkage agreements with any medical schools?No. We have strong working relationships with many medical schools but we do not have any guarantees in terms of interviewing or acceptance.

-All of our courses take place during daytime hours.
-Frankly, it it nearly impossible to maintain full-time employment while in this program.
+Do you have night classes?
+I plan to work full-time while I complete the post-bacc program.All of our courses take place during daytime hours.
+It is nearly impossible to maintain full-time employment while in this program.
 Students who work typically do so during weekends or evening hours only.

 Are the courses in this program merely undergraduate courses that are already filled with undergraduates?

 Some courses, yes, are available to both undergraduates and post bacc students.
 The post bacc students are fully integrated members of the university community and are a welcome addition to classes serving a variety of students.
-There are also several Post Bacc Only Courses.
+There are also several post bacc-only courses.
 These include: Advanced Anatomy/Cadaver, Clinical Behavioral Medicine, Clinical Preceptorship, Topics in Medicine, Medical Ethics and the Law, and Alternative Medicine.